rjorgenson/artgallery/README.md

 There are a few things you can do with Art Gallery:

-* Update the database of records from the catalogs
+* Update the database of records from the online catalogs (e.g. Web Gallery of Art)
-* Download images of art for each record in the catalogs
+* Download images of art for each record in the database
-* Create wallpaper/backgrounds from the art images
+* Create wallpaper/backgrounds from the images of art you downloaded

 ### Update the Database

-This reads data from the catalogs (in `./catalogs`) and creates or updates records in the database for them.
+This reads data from the catalogs (in `catalogs`) and creates or updates records in the database for them.

 ```
 npm run updateDatabase